Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 - `id`: a unique identifier string for this indicator
 - `name`: an object with translations of the indicator name
+- `queryId`: the identifier of the _query_ whose results contain the indicator (see section Queries above)

 <details>
 <summary>JSON example</summary>